yulu9206/movieCentral/README.md

 ## Introduction
-This UI repo starts from a barebones Django app, which can easily be deployed to Heroku.
+This repo starts from a barebones Django app, which can easily be deployed to Heroku.

 Deployed at:https://sleepy-shore-81319.herokuapp.com/